 - New features

 It is expected that participants will have encountered Horace and/or SpinW in their work already.

 It is imperative that participants are familiar with Matlab.
 A working knowledge of Matlab is expected, and the courses will not be beneficial to you without this.
 Bringing a laptop is not necessary as we will provide a Windows PC to everybody.
-However you can also bring your own laptop if you have Matlab (R2012a or later) preinstalled.
+However you can also bring your own laptop if you have Matlab (R2014a or later for Horace, R2017b or later for SpinW) preinstalled.